This document sets out our policy and practices on use and protection of any information that you give Williamsons when you use our services.

 Personal data collected, used, stored and transferred by us may include:-

-- Identity data which includes your full name, any former name, gender, date of birth, marital status, and job title;
+- Identity data which includes your full name, any former name, gender, date of birth, marital status National Insurance number and job title;

 - Contact information including your home address, email address, fax numbers and telephone numbers;

-- Technical data including IP address, browser type, operating system, platform & other technology on devices used to access our website
+- Technical data including internet protocol (IP) address, browser type, operating system and platform and other technology on devices used to access our website;

 - Demographic information such as postcode, preferences and interests;

 - Other information relevant to customer surveys and/or offers.

 If you contact us we may keep a copy of any correspondence.

 We collect this information for compliance with regulatory and professional standards and where we are entering into a contract with you or where it is necessary for our legitimate interests and your fundamental rights do not over ride those interests.
 It also helps us understand your needs and the services you might require and to optimise our own performance and service delivery.
 Specific activities include:-

 - Providing you with information in particular of new services, special offers or other information which we think you may find interesting, primarily in a newsletter.
 If you were an existing client at 25 May 2018 you have the opportunity to unsubscribe at any time.
 If you become a client after 25 May 2018 you will have been invited to consent to being contacted for this purpose;